-MIRAS International School, Almaty The principles of the moderation process
+The principles of the eAssessment process

-The IB moderation process is aimed at standardizing levels of achievement internationally.
+The IB eAssessment process is aimed at standardizing levels of achievement internationally.
 As a result, students receive internationally-validated and recognized grades and certificates.
 These are important and valuable documents for each student.

-The moderation process
+The eAssessment process

-All students in all streams eligible for certification are registered with the IB by mid-October of Grade 10, together with the subjects they are studying.
+- 1. All students in all streams eligible for certification are registered with the IB by mid-October of Grade 10, together with the subjects they are studying.
+The subject choice must be from:

+- language and literature

+- language acquisition (or a second language and literature)

+- individuals and societies

+- mathematics

+- sciences

+- one subject from arts, physical and health education or design.